shouptech/terraform-aws-static-website/README.md

 * The route53 could be updated to create the NS records as well.
 This greatly depends on what is currently hosting DNS for the zone.
 For example, if the domain is on Cloudflare, the Cloudflare provider could be used to create the appropriate NS records.
+* The WAF module could be updated to provide more configuration.
+Currently, it only implements a basic WAF ACL using the AWSManagedRulesCommonRuleSet rule set, and is not configurable.